esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 they usually guarantees both availability and consistency which is a great choice for regular MongooseIM use cases and features like `privacy lists`, `vcards`, `roster`, `private storage`, `last activity` and `message archive`.
 Never loose your data.

-* Cassandra -  since it aims to store large amounts of data, in comparison to some ODBC databases, it's good alternative for the`message archive` which is usually the biggest persistent component in MongooseIM.
-Archive everything.

-* Riak KV - If you're planning to deploy a really big cluster then consider Riak KV as a potential backend solution.
+* Riak KV - If you're planning to deploy a massive cluster then consider Riak KV as a potential storage backend solution.
 It offers high availability and fault tolerance which is excatly what you need for your distributed MongooseIM architecture.
 Use Riak KV with `rosters`, `private storage`, `vcards` or `last activity`.
-Make it big.
+Erlang Solutions commercially supports Riak KV.

+* Cassandra - since it aims to store large amounts of data, in comparison to some ODBC databases, it's good alternative for the`message archive` which is usually the biggest persistent component in MongooseIM.

 # RDBMS/SQL